CARA Projects in Practice:

 Cara Projects is an Irish founded internationally registered Non-Governmental Organisation (CHY18652/20071981) that works in Kenya with a targeted focus upon Child Protection.
 Through the Cara Girls Rescue Centre (CGRC) we strive to promote Women’s Empowerment through Vocational training, Health Promotion, Education, Gender Equality, Economic Empowerment and Sustainable Development.
 We are a non-denominational and non-political organisation.

-The main aim of the organisation is to provide support to disadvantaged mothers and children and enable them to contribute to the development of their own communities and to the country as a whole.
+Since the official opening of our girl’s rescue centre in 2014, the main aim of the organisation is to provide support to disadvantaged mothers and children and enable them to contribute to the development of their own communities and to the country as a whole.

 CARA aspires to see mothers and children in Kenya leading decent lives in a safe and healthy environment.
 Our vision of the world is one where people live in peace with each other, in harmony with nature, free from the shackles of hunger and poverty and who are willing to work and co-operate with each other to bring about an equitable, just and sustainable world.